Master of Urban Design

 / Frequently Asked Questions

-How do I know if I am eligible to apply to the M.U.D. program?
+How do I know if I am eligible to apply to the post-professional M.U.D. degree?

 Applicants to the Master of Urban Design (M.U.D.) degree, should already possess one (or more) of the following degrees:

 - 5-year Bachelor of Architecture, Bachelor of Landscape Architecture, and Bachelor of Urban Planning

 - Master of Architecture, Master of Landscape Architecture, Master of Urban Planning, or their international equivalent.